 Make sure you know how you react to GABACOR before you drive a car, operate machinery, or do anything else that could be dangerous if you are dizzy or light-headed.
 If this occurs do not drive.

 Children should not ride a bike, climb trees or do anything else that could be dangerous if they are feeling drowsy or sleepy.

 Be careful when drinking alcohol while you are taking GABACOR.
 Combining GABACOR and alcohol can make you more sleepy, dizzy or light-headed.
 Your doctor may suggest you avoid alcohol while you are being treated with GABACOR.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking GABACOR.

 All medicines can have side effects.

-It can be difficult to tell whether side effects are the result of taking Gabacor, effects of your condition or side effects of other medicines you may be taking.
-For this reason it is important to tell your doctor of any change in your condition.
+It can be difficult to tell whether side effects are the result of taking GABACOR; of your condition; or side effects of other medicines you may be taking, for this reason it is important to tell your doctor of any change in your condition.

 If you are over 65 years of age you may have an increased chance of getting side effects.